dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 I also want an easy way to resolve the URLs if any dependencies I may have on other processes in the cluster.

-This is the conductR promise.
-Lets see how that looks.

 ###What's the stuff in ConductR